Toni Majić

-Toni Majić (born 3 May 2006) is a Croatian professional footballer who plays as a forward for Bosnian club Zrinjski Mostar, on loan from Croatian club Dinamo Zagreb.
+Toni Majić (born 3 May 2006) is a Croatian professional footballer who plays as a forward for Croatian First League club Segesta.

 Club career

 On 1 April 2023, Majić made his debut for the Dinamo first team as a 16-year-old in a league match against Gorica.

 In January 2025, Majić joined Zrinjski Mostar on a one-year loan from Dinamo Zagreb.

 Personal life

 Majić is also a citizen of Bosnia and Herzegovina.